 It introduces us to what exactly a ‘voxel’ is, (for those wondering, Miguel Cepero says: “To help understand why voxels matter today, we need a different analogy.
 If I had enough time, I would say voxels are like triangles.”), and different geometric practices that the developers use in the engine.

 They have sidebar links with tags to help a user easily find whatever they are looking for specifically.
-Visit Procworld website here.
+Visit the Procworld website here.

 Tutorial 4: Hurtful Toad

 I found this great little channel for helping with Voxel Farm.
 Hurtful Toad walks us through the steps to take when dealing with Unity.
 It includes an hour-long video where he experiments with foliage, and even includes a cool little demo on the engine itself on his channel.

 This website is insanely detailed.
 While using specific examples of their project, the posters at cybeoreal display what Voxel Farm can do with wild specificity.
 If you scroll through the posts, I can guarantee that you can find whatever it is that you’re specifically looking for with the engine.
 Check the website here.

 With these guidelines, whether you are using the trial license or the king of licenses, the Triple-A 3, you should be able to better work on your project using Voxel Farm.

 The mainstreaming of game engines for more casual use has led to these dreams of more beautiful and detailed environments.
 Like the Minecraft video in Voxel Farm, I believe that many of our favorite games, (and future titles), have the potential to look stunning and breathe new and improved life into them.

 If you were to use Voxel Farm, you would have a leg up in comparison with other engines.
 The ease of exporting to Unreal 3 or Unity and creator Miguel Cepero leading the way, Voxel Farm has a bright future.